RafaelTap/projetos-persistence_JPA/README.md

 A simple system that records medical consultations.

 Exercise 2 (library).
-A simple system tha records rent registrations of a library.
+A simple system that records rent registrations of a library.